legumeinfo/jekyll-theme-legumeinfo/README.md

 ---
 ```

-The `layout` entry should always specify the `home` layout for the homepage, though you can specify the `default` layout if you want the same layout but without the blog, news, and events cards on the right side of the page.
+The `layout` entry should always specify the `home` layout for the homepage.
+See the [Configuration via Front Matter](#configuration-via-front-matter) section for details on how to enable the tools menu and the blog, news, events, and Twitter widgets.
 </details>

 ### `Gemfile`